The video below attempts to have the situation in Darfur explained and

 the effective unification of its diverse ethnic groups in 1956.
 Essentially,

-African Christians.
-The Arab Muslims saw themselves as slave masters and looked down on
+The Arab Muslims saw themselves as slave masters, whilst they looked down on

 black Africans as slaves.
 The Darfur area was already suffering from